YukonWRB/AquaCache/README.md

 There is only one function in this group, dailyUpdate.
 This function first checks if the Water Survey of Canada has published a new version of the HYDAT database and incorporates that if necessary, then calls the 'get' functions with cascading effects.
-For each new continuous-type timeseries, new daily means and statistics are calculated for the table 'measurements_calculated_daily'.
+For each changed continuous-type timeseries, database triggers maintain daily means and statistics in the table 'measurements_calculated_daily'.
-In the event of new hydat daily means, recalculation takes place from the time of first discrepancy between HYDAT means and existing means in the database.
+HYDAT daily means are stored in 'measurements_continuous' as one-day-period rows where higher-frequency data are not already present.

 ## 'download' functions